Acne LED Treatments At A Glance

 Sessions can be conducted weekly.
 As reinforced, this treatment is best for pimples & pustules.
 If you have a mix of these lesions with blackheads & white heads, we often perform a chemical peels (salicylic acid or retinoic acid) along with phototherapy in the same appointment.

-Each acne phototherapy session takes 12-20 minutes to perform, shorter if we use the vascular V Beam Prima laser.
+Each acne LED treatment (phototherapy) takes 12-20 minutes to perform, shorter if we use the vascular V Beam Prima laser.

 Is acne phototherapy painful?